Cleaver (The Sopranos): Plot

 The protagonist of Cleaver is Michael, a character nicknamed "the Butcher".
 When Christopher Moltisanti proposes the plot to writer J. T. Dolan, he says the film is about a "young wise guy, assassin, gets betrayed by his people.
 They whack him and leave his body parts in dumpsters all around the city.
 Long story short, he is put back together, by science...or maybe it's supernatural.
 And he gets payback on everyone who fucked him over, including the cunt who he was engaged to.
 She was getting porked by his boss the night the hero was killed."

 Several episodes in the film are drawn from Moltisanti's own life experiences as a made man in the Soprano crime family, including a misinterpreted and overblown rumor concerning an alleged affair between Family head Anthony Soprano and Christopher's then-fiancée Adriana La Cerva.
-The film closes on a tight shot of a crucifix and a cornicello, juxtaposing "the sacred and the profane".
+The film closes on a tight shot of a crucifix and a cornicello, juxtaposing "the sacred and the propane".

 Development

-Moltisanti met Dolan while both were in rehab recovering from heroin addiction.
+Christopher Moltisanti met J. T. Dolan while both were in rehab recovering from heroin addiction.
 In the episode "In Camelot" (5×07), their friendship gets complicated when Christopher introduced J. T. to the underground world of high-stakes poker games, inadvertently giving the writer a new outlet for his addictive personality.
 Dolan rapidly found himself $60,000 in debt, and soon wound up back in rehab at Moltisanti's prompting.

-The film itself originated in "Mayham" (6×03) when Moltisanti offered Dolan a way to clear his debts: to write a screenplay for a digital slasher film based on a concept by Christopher.
-But the story had its genesis earlier, when Christopher began his quest to write a screenplay in "The Legend of Tennessee Moltisanti" (1 ×08).
+The film itself originated in "Mayham" (6×03) when Moltisanti offered Dolan a way to clear his debts: to write a screenplay for a digital slasher film based on a concept by Christopher, but the story had its genesis earlier, when Christopher began his quest to write a screenplay in "The Legend of Tennessee Moltisanti" (1 ×08).
 After struggling through 19 pages, Moltisanti became disillusioned and slipped into a depression, throwing away his work.

 He later had an affair with studio vice-president Amy Safir in "D-Girl" (2×07).
 Through her, he met Swingers and Made writer Jon Favreau, with whom he discussed his film concept.
 When they decide that the title of the movie is to be Cleaver, Christopher mentions to Tony that the estate of Black Panther Party leader Eldridge Cleaver has filed a motion to put a hold on production because of the name association.
 This is never brought up again in the series and the title does not change.

-In "Kaisha" (6× 12), Moltisanti discussed the similarities between Sally Boy and Anthony Soprano with Julianna Skiff, describing both as men who think that everything belongs to them—a notion crystallized by Sally Boy in Cleavers finale when he tells Michael: "What you have belongs to me" because "what's mine is mine; what's yours is mine."
+In "Kaisha" (6× 12), Moltisanti discussed the similarities between Sally Boy and Anthony Soprano with Julianna Skiff, describing both as men who think that everything belongs to them—a notion crystallized by Sally Boy in Cleaver's finale when he tells Michael: "What you have belongs to me" because "what's mine is mine; what's yours is mine".